Early Estimation of Language to Latent Alignment in Diffusion Models: Further Analysis of Qualitative Results

 \subsection{Examples of Middle Diffusion Scoring}

-To conclude we present results illustrating the behaviour of the scoring functions during the reverse diffusion process (Figure~\ref{fig:results_with_scores}).
+To conclude we present results illustrating the behaviour of the scoring functions during the reverse diffusion process (Figure~\ref{fig:results_with_scores}), where we compare our model with the backbone.
 Each example shows a prompt and three generation stages, an early noisy latent (step 10), a middle-point latent (step 25), and the final image.
 We measured prompt-image similarity using both~\model and CLIP in each depicted stage.
 Overall, our model consistently achieves scores in the middle of the generation that closely correlate with the final scores.
-This demonstrates how our approach enables twin-tower encoders to effectively measure similarity under noisy conditions, allowing for an accurate assessment of the promp-to-image aligment mid-generation.
+This demonstrates how our approach enables twin-tower encoders to effectively measure similarity under noisy conditions, allowing for an accurate assessment of the promp-to-image alignment mid-generation.